Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Cause Description

-Photoageing Photoageing, caused by prolonged and unprotected exposure to ultraviolet (UV) radiation, is the leading causes of solar lentigines.
-While primarily resulting from sun exposure, artificial UV sources like tanning beds can contribute.
-Over time, cumulative UV radiation stimulates melanin production in areas most frequently exposed to the sun, such as the face, arms, and hands, leading to the formation of sun spots
+Photoageing Photoageing is the prolonged and unprotected exposure to ultraviolet (UV) radiation and artificial UV sources like tanning beds.
+Over time, cumulative UV radiation stimulates melanin production in areas frequently exposed to the sun, causing the formation of solar lentigines

-Injury Injury to the skin, whether from acne, eczema, burns, or wounds, causes inflammation.
-As the skin heals, it can produce excess melanin, which gets deposited in the injured area, resulting in dark spots or patches that can appear red, brown, grey, or black, depending on the person’s skin tone.
-Further irritation, like rubbing or scratching the area, can worsen this post-inflammatory hyperpigmentation.
-Additionally, fungal, viral, or bacterial infections may contribute to hyperpigmentation during the healing process
+Injury Injury to the skin, including from acne, eczema, burns, or wounds, leads to inflammation.
+As the skin heals, it produces excess melanin, which is then deposited in the affected area.
+This can cause dark spots and patches, which appear red, brown, grey, or black, depending on skin tone

 Contributor Description

-Genetics Genetics play a big role in hyperpigmentation, with some people naturally more predisposed.
-For example, freckles are usually inherited and more common in people with lighter skin.
-Melasma often runs in families, while certain spots can be linked to rare genetic conditions.
-Some birthmarks, are more common in specific ethnic groups.
-People with darker skin are more likely to get dark spots after skin irritation because their skin naturally produces more pigment.
+Genetics Genetics play a significant role in hyperpigmentation, with some people naturally more predisposed.
+For example, freckles are typically inherited and more common in lighter skin tones.
+Melasma tends to run in families and is more common in darker skin tones

 Hyperpigmentation is common on darker skin tones, which already have a higher melanin content.

-The severity of hyperpigmentation can range from mild, localized discoloration to extensive, darker patches.
+The severity of hyperpigmentation can range from mild to severe:

 Severity Distribution Characteristics